Buying a new treadmill

 Incline adjustment can be manual or power (we recommend power incline).
 Most will indicate faster than walking speeds but jogging will definitely stress them to a shorter life.

 Check out some of our best treadmills for walking below.
-A great example is the Proform Sport 5.5 Treadmill pictured here:
+A great example is the Proform Carbon TL Treadmill 2024 pictured here:

 View our full range of walking treadmill models.